tuanpep/sharing-note/sdd-method-development-rule.md

 | **🔴 Large** | 10+ files, architectural | Full discovery | Comprehensive (12 sections) | Comprehensive (15+ tasks) | Sequential + reporting | Full verify + audit | 1-2 hours planning |

 **Remember:** When in doubt, choose the more comprehensive path.
 It's better to over-plan than to under-plan and discover issues during execution.

----

-## How to Use This as a Cursor User Rule

-1. Copy the entire contents of this file
-2. Go to **Cursor Settings → Rules → User Rules**
-3. Paste the content into the User Rules field
-4. The rule will apply globally to all your projects when using Agent (Chat)

-**Note:** User Rules apply to Agent (Chat) only, not to Inline Edit (Cmd/Ctrl+K) or other AI features.
-For project-specific rules, use Project Rules in `.cursor/rules/` instead.